Court judgments

 Court judgments will be listed on your credit report.
 Court judgments may make it difficult for you to get credit or you may have to pay a higher interest rate on any credit you get.

-The court judgment will remain on your credit report for 5 years from the date of the judgment.
+The court judgment will remain on your credit report for five years from the date of the judgment.
 A judgment creditor has at least 12 years (or 15 years in South Australia and Victoria) to take further action to recover the debt from you.
-So just because a court judgment no longer appears on your credit report does not mean the debt is no longer owing.
+So just because a court judgment no longer appears on your credit report, it doesn’t mean the debt is no longer owing.

 06